 With Remote Config personalization, you can automatically select Remote Config parameters for each user to optimize for an objective.
-Personalizing a parameter is like performing an automatic, individualized, continuously-improving, A/B test.
+Personalizing a parameter is like performing an automatic, individualized, continuously-improving, and perpetual A/B test.

 When you use Remote Config personalization in your apps, you create more engaging experiences for each of your users by automatically providing them with one of several alternative user experiences—the alternative that optimizes for the objective you choose.
 You can target your personalized Remote Config parameters to specific user groups using Remote Config targeting conditions.

-You can optimize for any objective that's measurable using Google Analytics.
+You can optimize for any objective that's measurable using Google Analytics, and optimize by number of events or by the aggregated value (sum) of an event parameter.
 This includes the following built-in metrics:

 Or, you can optimize for custom metrics based on any Analytics event.
-Some possibilities are:
+Some possibilities include: